S-C-A-N/SCANsat/README.md

 * The marker used for **Anomalies** can be specified
 * **Background scanning** can be controlled for each planet
 * **Background scanning** resolution can be lowered for better performance (watch for short pauses when several scanners are active at very high timewarp; reducing the scanning resolution can help with this)
+* **Ground Track** indicators can be toggled for the current vessel or for all vessels at the current planet
 * Toggles control the availability of the **Stock App Launcher** button, and the **Tooltips** for various icons on other windows and **Planetary Overlay Tooltips**
 * If MechJeb is installed an additional option is available to toggle the MechJeb Landing Guidance interface
 * If the windows are ever dragged off screen there is an option to **Reset All Windows** to their default positions